SpectralFormer: Rethinking Hyperspectral Image Classification with Transformers

 \subsection{Group-wise Spectral Embedding (GSE)}

 Unlike the discrete sequentiality in classic transformers or ViT (e.g., image patches), hundreds or thousands of spectral channels in HS images are densely sampled from the electromagnetic spectrum at a subtle interval (e.g., 10nm), yielding approximately continuous spectral signatures.
+The spectral information in different position reflects different absorption characteristics corresponding to different wavelength.
+This to a great extent shows the physical properties of the current material.
 Capturing locally detailed absorption (or changes) of such spectral signatures is a crucial factor to accurately and finely classify the materials lying in the HS scene.
 For this purpose, we propose to learn group-wise spectral embeddings, i.e., GSE, instead of band-wise input and representations.
 Given a spectral signature (a pixel in the HS image) $\bm{x}=[x_1,x_2,\ldots,x_m]\in \mathbb{R}^{1\times m}$, the feature embeddings $\bm{a}$ obtained by classic transformers are formulated by

 where $\bm{w}\in \mathbb{R}^{d\times 1}$ denotes the linear transformation that is equivalently used for all bands in spectral signatures and $\bm{A}\in \mathbb{R}^{d\times m}$ collects the output features.
 Whereas the proposed GSE learns the feature embeddings from locally spectral profiles (or neighboring bands).
 Thus, the GSE can be modeled as